WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_14.md

 "Salt is good, but if salt has lost its taste, how shall its saltiness be restored?

 ###### 35
 It is of no use either for the soil or for the manure pile.
 It is thrown away.
-He who has ears to hear, let him hear." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He who has ears to hear, let him hear."

 ***